 IBM, Juniper launch mobile security team

-Juniper brings its technology, IBM its manpower to bear on security options for the enterprise
+Juniper brings its technology and IBM its man-power and might to bring mobile security options to the enterprise.

 When it comes to mobile device security these days, there are a lot of options.
 From the startups to the big boys, every office of a chief information officer gets routinely flooded with proposals from various companies looking to secure smart phones.
 It is like mobile security is the Wild West and there are these roaming groups of vigilante posses ready to defend your hovel for the right price.